BillieM/shortcuts/index.md

     - Focus breadcrumb
     - The breadcrumb (at the top of the open file) shows you where the currently open file is located within the open workspace
     - This can be navigated usually by clicking on e.g. the file name to navigate to another file in the same directory
     - For example, if you are in a directory with `forecast.go` and `forecast_test.go`, and you want to navigate to the test file, this is a way of doing that
+- `ALT + CLICK`
+    - Add additional cursor
+- `ALT + SHIFT + UP/DOWN ARROWS`
+    - Copy focused line above/ below
+- `CMD + ALT + UP/DOWN ARROWS`
+    - Create an additional cursor above/ below

 ## MacOS Shortcuts
 - `CMD + SPACE`